simonspgn/CortexBot/README.md

 # Cortex Bot
 Cortex Bot is simple python script that allows you to integrate Cortex in a Mattermost instance.
-With it, you can query Cortex requests and run jobs directly from the Mattermost Interface.
+With it, you can query Cortex requests and run jobs directly from your Mattermost interface.
 It is used by calling the ´/cortex´ command from Mattermost's chat window.

 # Features
 With Cortex Bot you can: